 Genealogy Helps Connect Your Lineage and History

 As you do your genealogy research, you may learn interesting things about your family line that you did not know.
-You might learn some family connections to some important historical events that you did not know.
+You might learn about family connections to important historical events you did not know.
 You might find that you were related to a famous person in history.
-Or you may learn the true story of an old family story that has been passed down.
+Or you may learn the true story of an old family story passed down.

-As you understand more about your ancestors and your family, you may become familiar with a namesake.
+You may become familiar with a namesake as you understand your ancestors and family.
 You may also better understand some family photographs, journals, or other family keepsakes that you may have.

 If you want to know more about yourself, one of the best ways to do this is through genealogical research.
 As you do this, you will discover more about yourself and discover about your family and those members of your family who have gone before you.
 And this will be one of the greatest discoveries of all.

-Genealogy is about data collecting and verifying your ancestors’ data or family members who have gone before you.
-It is the process of collecting the information and verifying that your ancestors are related to you.
-Family history is about learning about your ancestors and all about their lives and stories.
+Genealogy is about collecting data and verifying your ancestors’ data or family members who have gone before you.
+It is collecting the information and verifying that your ancestors are related to you.
+Family history is about learning about your ancestors and their lives and stories.
 Ancestry is who you are related to.
 Ancestry refers to blood relations but can also refer to a family you are adopted into.

-You can find out more by reading the blog The Difference Between Genealogy, Family History, and Ancestry by clicking here.
+You can learn more by reading the blog The Difference Between Genealogy, Family History, and Ancestry by clicking here.

 What Are Things You Discovery By Doing Your Family History Work?

 By researching your family history, you can learn about new family members you did not know about.
-You will learn about the history of the place where your family once lived.
+You will learn about the place where your family once lived.
 And finally, you can discover the traditions and culture of the country your ancestors once lived.

 You can discover more by reading our blog 3 Things You Discover By Doing Your Family History by clicking here.